johnwbyrd/splintercat/docs/llm.md

 - **NO EMOJIS** - Do not use emojis anywhere in code, comments, docstrings, commit messages, or markdown files
 - Use ruff - Run ruff check after major changes and make sure to clean up any problems

 - **WRITE THE LEAST AMOUNT OF CODE POSSIBLE** - Much of the functionality we need already exists in Pydantic or other python libraries.
 USE THEM.
 Do not reinvent the wheel.
+Especially, do not be afraid of deleting code!
+Removing dead or unclear code from this design is Zen engineering and we like it.

 - Document code flow using debug messages.
 We use a simple wrapper around logfire in log.py.
 Do not refer to logfire directly in the code.
 Use spans when documenting long-running processes and complex sequences.